paugier/mercurial-jupyterbook/book/advanced-concepts/hook.md

 (sec-hook-url)=

-## Where changes are going—remote repository URLs
+## Where changes are going - remote repository URLs

 When possible, Mercurial will tell a hook the location of the “far side” of an activity that transfers changeset data between repositories.
 This is provided by